 It’s easy to let contracts just roll on; your team is working to maximum capacity and contract reviews are not their number one priority.
-The problem is, as more and more pressure is placed on internal teams to optimise costs and improve service, contract renegotiation is critical to ensure optimum service and market value for your organisation.
+The problem is, as more and more pressure is placed on internal teams to optimise costs and improve service, contract negotiation is critical to ensure optimum service and market value for your organisation.

-We often speak to organisations looking to run a tender process that, as a result of a benchmarking exercise, we then establish that a contract renegotiation should be explored first.
+We often speak to organisations looking to run a tender process that, as a result of a benchmarking exercise, we then establish that a contract negotiation should be explored first.
 As a result, we encourage the organisation to work with the supplier to agree the best terms to retain the relationship.

-This collaboration between buyer and supplier is often welcomed by the suppliers, and is seen as a positive outcome of contract renegotiation.
+This collaboration between buyer and supplier is often welcomed by the suppliers, and is seen as a positive outcome of contract negotiation.
 The supplier retains the contract and the buyer is more satisfied with the terms, delivery model and commercials.